ViaQ/Main/README-install.md

 For RHEL, you must enable the Extras and the rhel-7-fast-datapath-rpms channels (for docker and ovs, among others).

-ViaQ on OKD requires these [Yum Repos](centos7-viaq.repo).
-You will need to install the following packages: docker, iptables-services.
+ViaQ on OKD requires an up-to-date Centos7 system with the following packages: docker, iptables-services.

     # yum install docker iptables-services